Six races for governor that could make history this midterm election

 "We have a record number of women who are running for governor in this cycle," says Debbie Walsh, director of the Center for Women and Politics at Rutgers University.

-States are also poised to elect a Black governor for just the third time in the nation's history, and the first openly lesbian govenor.
+States are also poised to elect a Black governor for just the third time in the nation's history, and the first openly lesbian governor.

 Successful candidates that are not white or male "really disrupt a lot of the stereotypes and the images of what it means to be a top level leader," says Walsh, and that can lay the foundation for even more diverse representation in higher office.
 For example, the United States has never had a female president, she says.